Skip to Main Content

 • Company is declared insolvent.
 In this case, the policy will typically terminate 30 days after a liquidation order is granted by the court.

 Insurance companies are required by state laws to send you a written notice of cancellation, usually within 30 days, but some states require 60 days.
-This gives you time to discuss the cancellation with your carrier, and correct any concerns so that the company will continue coverage or find a new home insurance company.
+This gives you time to discuss the cancellation with your carrier, and correct any concerns so that the company will continue coverage or you can find a new home insurance company.

 A policyholder can also initiate a home insurance cancellation.
 Perhaps you found a cheaper company or you have sold your home.
 You can call your agent or carrier to request that your policy be canceled on a specific date.
 You may need to sign a cancellation form to confirm your request.
-You may also be entitled to a prorated premium refund if paid in advance for the entire policy term.
+You may also be entitled to a prorated premium refund if you paid in advance for the entire policy term.

 What to do if your homeowners insurance is canceled